 Extrusive igneous rocks

-Extrusive igneous rocks are formed by cooling of lava on the earth’s surface.
+Extrusive igneous rocks are formed on the earth’s surface by the cooling of lava.

-As lava cools very rapidly on coming out of the hot interior of the earth, the mineral crystals forming these rocks are very fine.
+As the lava cools very quickly when it comes out of the earth’s interior, the mineral crystals that make up these rocks are very fine.

 These rocks are also called volcanic rocks.